Mcjevsta1234/Discord-nut/docs/FILE-CONTEXT-STORAGE.md

 - **Guild channel:** clears YOUR context at `context/guilds/{guildId}/{channelId}/{userId}.json`
 - **DM:** clears YOUR context at `context/dms/{userId}.json`

+Available commands:
+- `/clear` — clears YOUR context for the current channel or DM
+- `/clear me` — equivalent to `/clear` (explicit target)

 ## Agentic Workflows

 When routing to agentic tasks (e.g., external agents like OpenHands):